 “I figured it was much easier to clean out two rooms of my stuff than it would be to clean out the entire house.
 That’s what I’d have to do if I downsized.
 It was good work.
 I had kept every single love letter written to me since I was a teenager.
 I sat down and read them all.
 I reviewed my life.
 Then I threw them out.
 Doing the work of cleaning out those rooms was important.
 It was liberating.”

 Those are the words of a senior about preparing to share her house with two friends.
+Sometimes there are steps to finding a good housemate that we don’t expect.
+It’s good to take time and prepare thoroughly to share housing.

 It’s so easy to let our stuff accumulate.
 It’s worse for older people, who have a lifetime of stuff.
 From souvenirs bought on vacations, to children’s drawings, to presents received, to furniture beloved, to items inherited from other people, these articles are part of who we are.
 The very idea of sorting through them is daunting and emotionally conflicting.